Narven/project-bootstrap/README.md

-# readme
+# PROJECT-BOOTSTRAP

-This is a base raw project
+This is just a simple typescript project bootstrap.

+## Run

+`yarn run start`